alexlevnikov/Aliens/README.md

 1. Swizzle SFSafariViewController webpage rendering
 2. Wrap SFSafariViewController in another UIViewController and control edit its frame during the presentation
 3. Overlay custom views on top SFSafariViewController

+## Ideas to improve

+1. Find the most stable way to replace SFSafariViewController native navigation with a custom one to improve UI/UX that would fit News App better
+2. Improve news fetching logic
+3. Add UITests